filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus mpool command [command options] [arguments...]

 COMMANDS:
-   pending                        Get pending messages clear                          Clear all pending messages from the mpool (USE WITH CARE) (DEPRECATED) sub                            Subscribe to mpool changes stat                           print mempool stats replace                        replace a message in the mempool find                           find a message in the mempool config                         get or set current mpool configuration gas-perf                       Check gas performance of messages in mempool manage
+   pending   Get pending messages sub       Subscribe to mpool changes stat      print mempool stats replace   replace a message in the mempool find      find a message in the mempool config    get or set current mpool configuration gas-perf  Check gas performance of messages in mempool manage
    help, h   Shows a list of commands or help for one command

+OPTIONS:
+   --help, -h  show help
 ```

 ### lotus mpool pending